cloud-gov/cg-site/_posts/2021-07-02-migrating-from-legacy-drupal-to-federalist.md

 Before migrating, there are a number of factors you should take into consideration.

-* Content inventory (for any necessary redirects)
+* You may need to conduct a content inventory so you'll know what materials you currently have, and what you need to migrate over
-* List of current enabled modules
+* Check your list of current enabled modules, to see if any provide functionality critical to your site
-* Modules can provide added functionality that you want to make sure you have accounted for.
+    - Modules can provide added functionality that you want to make sure you have accounted for.
-* Some modules (ex: paragraphs) can add extra markup.
+    - Some modules (ex: paragraphs) can add extra markup.
 Make sure you have accounted for this.
 * Plan for taxonomic structure (11ty / netlify / static CMSs almost all have tagging structure)
 * Update any in-content links to new links
 * Migrating users, permissions, etc.